How to Properly Clean an Apartment Before the Big Move

 It is important to take extra steps to disinfect high-touch surfaces, use EPA-approved disinfectants, wear the appropriate PPE, and ventilate the space to move the stale air out and get fresh air circulating within.

-Remember to ensure that your professional cleaners and homeowners or landlords undergo antigen testing and adhere to local guidelines.
+Remember to make sure that your professional cleaners and homeowners or landlords undergo antigen testing and adhere to local guidelines.

 Do I Need to Clean Areas Not Usually Noticed (Like Inside Cupboards, Under the Fridge, or Behind Furniture)?